For more information contact:

 - Vice presidents and the Athletic Director must receive approval from the President prior to discussing an offer with an applicant.

-The department attaches a copy of the signed offer letter in OPDRS and/or forwards a copy of the contract (if applicable) and the applicant’s letter of acceptance to HRS.
+HRS has access to the offer letter since it is generated in the Workday system.
 HRS retains the offer letter, contract (if applicable), and acceptance of offer letter in the employee’s personnel folder in accordance with University records retention requirements (see BPPM 90.01).

 Notification to Applicants

 HRS recommends that the search committee chair send notification of applicant status to those finalists who were invited to interview for the position or to all applicants.
 Sample letters are available from the Faculty Recruitment ToolKit website.

 The Office of the Provost may approve a direct appointment without a search under the exceptional circumstances described below.

 An appointing authority may request a direct appointment without a search under any of the following limited circumstances: